mycontroller-org/documentation/content/en/docs/advanced-installation/gateway-configuration.md

 weight: 2
 ---

-MyController gateway configurations are loaded at the time of startup.
+MyController gateway configurations are loaded at the time of startup.<br>
 Configurations should be in the **[YAML](https://yaml.org/)** file format.